 Middle and high schools within DuPage County can also request printed vaping prevention posters to be used throughout the school.
 Four versions of posters are available.
 To request posters, please use this request form.

 The HOPE Taskforce is a joint operation of the DuPage County Board and the DuPage County Board of Health.
-The Taskforce consists of members from many sectors in the community, specializing in mental health, law enforcement, adjudication, substance abuse treatment, prevention, and education.
+The Taskforce consists of members from many sectors in the community, specializing in mental health, law enforcement, criminal justice, substance abuse treatment, prevention, and education.

 To learn more about when teens need well visits and what they include, visit Healthy Children.
 You will find a schedule of well visits to follow.